 Theme 3: ‘Beyond documentary: from photography to photographies’ (October – December 2021)

-New artistic developments have been a mainstay of TPG’s exhibition programme, continuously testing the boundaries of photographic practice and the parameters of the medium.
-Moving away from ‘eye-witness’ photography and into something more subjective a seminal British showcase of ‘new documentary’ photography was the exhibition 'New Work in Britain: Aspects of Photography in Britain Today' (1981).
-It featured Martin Parr, David Chadwick and Tish Murtha whose preferred output was the portfolio or book, rather than the magazine page, and whose focus was on social documentary.
-Some photographers including Dave Lewis and Clement Cooper took themes from personal experience, devising their own methods and techniques.
-Another strand converged with contemporary art - both stylistically and thematically.
-Exhibitions could contain different producers (artists and photographers), mixed media, and themes were often critically-engaged.
-This became contested by a range of 'postmodern' photographers who acknowledged the many complex ways in which photography was implicated with power, politics and capital.
-This included work from diasporic artists such as Maud Sulter, Zarina Bhimji, Mona Hatoum, Sutupa Biswas, Ingrid Pollard ('Intimate Distance: Five Female Artists', 1989) who called attention to the lack of visibility of the 'other'.
-Producers, such as Jo Spence, revived traditions and histories that were proscribed photography museums: such as the non-aesthetic practice of agitprop.
+New artistic developments have been a mainstay of TPG’s exhibition programme, continuously testing the boundaries of photographic practice.
+The 1980s was a particularly lively period for innovation.
+In 1981 a ‘new documentary’ photography was the exhibition 'New Work in Britain: Aspects of Photography in Britain Today' (1981).
+It featured Martin Parr, David Chadwick and Tish Murtha whose preferred output was the portfolio or book, rather than the magazine page.
+Some photographers including Dave Lewis took themes from personal experience, devising their own methods and techniques.
+Another ‘experimental’ strand diverged from traditional approaches, encompassing work which converged with contemporary art - both stylistically and thematically.
+Exhibitions could contain artists and photographers, mixed media, and themes were often critically-engaged.
+Then there were 'postmodern' photographers who acknowledged the many complex ways in which photography was implicated with power, politics and capital.
+They included diasporic artists such as Maud Sulter, Zarina Bhimji, Mona Hatoum, Sutupa Biswas, Ingrid Pollard ('Intimate Distance: Five Female Artists', 1989) who called attention to the lack of visibility many practitioners.
+Producers, such as Jo Spence, revived traditions and histories, such as the non-aesthetic practice of agitprop, that were proscribed by photography museums.

 Theme 4: The Archive: Collectors, critics and subversives (December 2021 – February 2022)